2004 Ironman Triathlon World Championship Photo Essay

 It’s a long day, but it’s catered.

 A view of the finish line from the athlete’s perspective.
-After some 42,175 meters of hard pavement, the last section is carpeted.
+After 42,175 meters of pavement, the last section is carpeted.

 Mike Reilly interviews Norman after his victory.